cloudfoundry-community-attic/logstash-docker-boshrelease/images/logstash-dev/README.md

 You can now view Kibana4 at port 5601 on the host VM (same IP as `bosh target`).

-If you make any changes to your `etc/logstash/logstash.conf` and want to redeploy it:
+If you make any changes to your `images/logstash-dev/etc/logstash/logstash.conf` and want to redeploy it.

+From the `images/logstash-dev` folder:

 ```
 export DOCKER_USER=<you>